sctlcd/pearl/README.md

 ## About <a name="about"></a>

-The primary purpose of Pearl is to purchase arts and crafts supplies.
-Its secondary purpose is to share customers' work of art in the meantime as getting inspiration from other customers' creative work in the gallery.
+The primary purpose of Pearl is to **purchase arts and crafts supplies**.
+Its secondary purpose is to **share customers' work of art** in the meantime as **getting inspiration** from other customers' creative work in the **gallery**.
 And this anytime, anywhere as this application is available on various devices as desktops, tablets and mobile.

 Back to [top](#tableOfContents)